 Source: Tesla Memorial Society

 4. Washington/Jackson Park

 Bishop James Dukes of the Liberation Christian Center is seeking the removal of the statue of George Washington, as well as a new name for the South Side park.
-He does not feel that it’s appropriate to have a memorial to a former slave owner in a predominantly black neighborhood.
+He does not feel that it’s appropriate to have a monument in Chicago of a former slave owner in a predominantly black neighborhood.
 The bronze statue of Washington on horseback stands at the corner of 51st and King Drive at the northwest entrance to the park.
 President Jackson was also a slave owner.
 Dukes is willing to compromise on the names, saying the namesake for Washington Park could be former Mayor Harold Washington, and Jackson Park could be named after the Rev. Jesse Jackson or Michael Jackson.

 3. Douglas Park